wongyouth/open_taobao/CHNAGELOG.md

 * Besides HTTP `get`, `post` is supported.
 * `get!`, `post!` added, these methods will raise OpenTaobao::Error when get an `error_response`.
 * Remove `json` dependency in favor of `multi_json`.
+* Remove `active_support` dependency, add a ActiveSupport compatible Hash hack to converted to http parameters

 ## 2013-05-12